kevinlin1/just-the-class/pages/meetings/win2022/meeting-4.md

 - Oxford Dictionary - defines intelligence as the ability to acquire and apply knowledge and skills
 - Reinforcement Learning - acquires knowledge as machines find the best possible behavior, done by learning from mistakes.
 - Ties to psychology - operant conditioning.
 Positive vs negative reinforcement.
+  - Positive reinforcement gives a stimuli (either a reward or punishment) after an event
+  - Negative reinforcement just doesn’t respond after an event / takes away the stimuli
 - Reinforcement learning in the field of Computer Science.
 - Reward hypothesis - any goal can be formalized as the outcome of maximizing a cumulative reward.
-- Markov Decision Process - nodes represent states; an agent can travel along connections with a certain probability.
+- Formulate optimization problems as Markov Decision Processes - nodes represent states; an agent can take an action with some probability of doing that to get to a different node / state
 - Recent advancements in Reinforcement Learning.
   - Applications: self-driving cars, games (tetris, snake, etc.)
-- Deep Q Learning
+- Deep Q Learning to estimate values of possible actions given the state

 ### Neuromorphic Computing
 - Goal - quick survey of the field and research.
 Opportunities for neuromorphic computing algorihtms and applications.